Voronoi conjecture for five-dimensional parallelohedra: Introduction

 \section{Introduction}

-Tilings serve as source of numerous patterns for art objects as well as inspiration for mathematical notions such as symmetry groups associated with the whole tiling or with underlying point set.
-Particularly, Hilbert's eighteenth problem \cite{Hil} asks about finiteness of number of classes of space groups (discrete groups of isometries with compact fundamental region) and about existence of polytope that tiles the space with congruent copies without being a fundamental region of any space group; both parts of Hilbert's eighteenth problem were solved by Bieberbach \cite{Bie1,Bie2} and Reinhardt \cite{Rei} respectively.
+Tilings serve as source of numerous patterns for art objects as well as inspiration for mathematical notions such as symmetry groups associated with the whole tiling or with an underlying point set.
+Particularly, Hilbert's eighteenth problem \cite{Hil} dedicated to geometry and symmetries of lattices asks about finiteness of number of classes of space groups (discrete groups of isometries with compact fundamental region) and about existence of polytope that tiles the space with congruent copies without being a fundamental region of any space group, and about the densest (sphere) packing in the three-dimensional space.
+All parts of Hilbert's eighteenth problem have been solved.
+Bieberbach \cite{Bie1,Bie2} proved the finiteness of the family of space groups in $\R^d$ and Reinhardt \cite{Rei} constructed an example of a non-convex polytope in $\R^3$ that answers that part of Hilbert's eighteenth problem.
+The last part of the problems was resolved by Hales \cite{Hal,Hal2} who proved the Kepler conjecture on the densest sphere packing in $\R^3$.

 However, even for small dimensions, it is complicated to give a complete classification of convex polytopes that can tile Euclidean space with congruent copies with or without restricting to fundamental regions of space groups.

 Without an attempt to make a complete survey, we mention a few results regarding such polygons and polytopes.
 For $\mathbb{R}^2$, a proof of completeness of the list of known convex pentagons that tile the plane was announced only recently by Rao \cite{Rao}.
 For three-dimensional space, even the maximal number of faces of a polytope that tiles $\R^3$ with congruent copies is unknown; the best known example has 38 faces and is due to Engel \cite{Eng38}, see also \cite{GC}.
-Engel's polytope not only tiles $\R^3$ but gives a regular tiling meaning that the symmetry group of the tiling acts transitively on the tile set.
 Also, there are polytopes in $\R^3$, for example the Schmitt-Conway-Danzer polytope \cite[Sect.
-7.2]{Sen}, that tile it only in aperiodic way assuming the each two tiles are congruent using a rigid motion symmetry while reflections are not allowed.
+7.2]{Sen}, that tile the space only in aperiodic way assuming that each two tiles are congruent using a rigid motion symmetry while reflections are not allowed.
+When the tiles are not required to be polytopes or to be convex, even one tile may enforce aperiodic structure considering all isometries as in the case of the Socolar-Taylor tile \cite{ST} in $\R^2$ or the Hat or Spectre tiles by Smith, Myers, Kaplan, and Goodman-Strauss \cite{hat,spectre}, or translations only as was recently shown by Greenfeld and Tao \cite{GT} in the space of sufficiently large dimension.
+We refer to \cite{Hand} and references therein for a more comprehensive survey of the topic.